 Yes, you can take this walk on the wild side.

-The Wild Center is open Fridays, Saturdays and Sundays from 10:00 am to 5:00 pm.
-Wild Walk is now closed for the season, while the Museum remains open on Fridays, Saturdays and Sundays.
+Wild Walk is now closed for the season, while the Museum remains open.
 Wild Walk will reopen May 2017.

 When the High Line opened in New York in 2009, it surprised people.
 Perhaps they felt that from windows and bridges and on movie screens, every angle of the city had been explored.
 It turned out that a simple change of perspective opened up a brand new way to see New York.

 Wild Walk takes visitors up a trail of bridges to the treetops of the Adirondack forest.
 It’s designed to transform the way we see into the natural world by offering up the perspective of the rest of nature.

 For most of us a walk in the woods is a peaceful reverie.
 Wild Walk certainly has chances to contemplate the infinite web of life that spins around us, but it also has chances to clamber across an unstable surface too, and to balance off the ground and sense a little of the fleeting life of the forest.

 At Wild Walk, you can ascend, foot by foot, leaving the view we see most often, and wander into planes you may not have seen since you scraped your younger legs up a tree trunk.

 Wild Walk’s snag is a giant among the giants, big enough for a stairwell inside, and four stories tall.